LiamGoodacre/optics-talk/README.markdown

 With `Tuple A A` and `Tuple A A` we have the trivial equality relationship as above.
 But, we also have a 'swapping' relationship.
-That is, with any computation involving `Tuple A A`, we could think on an equivalent computation that consistently swapped the first and second components of the tuples involved.
+That is, with any computation involving `Tuple A A`, we could think of an equivalent computation that consistently swapped the first and second components of the tuples involved.